SpotlightKid/micropython-stm-lib/encoder/README.md

 ======================

-The file `encoder.py` provides a module to read a rotary encoder connected to two digital input pins of the [pyboard] (or and STM32F4DISCOVERY board) via external interrupts.
+The file `encoder.py` provides a module to read a rotary encoder connected to two digital input pins of a [pyboard] or an STM32F4DISCOVERY board via external interrupts.

 It uses gray code error checking using the technique described in this [blog